The Secret of the Cancerless Village

 Laron syndrome: 350 people worldwide

 Laron syndrome was first discovered in the early 1950s by Zvi Laron, a doctor from Israel.
-He became interested in a group of patients who lived in a tiny village in the country and were very small in size.
+He was interested in a group of patients who lived in a tiny village and had a very small in size.

 Also discover How diabetes affects the digestive system

-Their physical condition went hand in hand with excellent overall health: they could eat whatever they wanted and never suffer from diabetes, and none of them or their ancestors had ever had cancer.
+Their physical condition went hand in hand with excellent overall health.
+In fact, they could eat whatever they wanted and never suffer from diabetes or cancer.

-After more than 30 years of research, in 2001 he published his findings about the mechanisms of this curious syndrome.
+After more than 30 years of research, in 2001 he published his findings.
 Broadly speaking, these are the key things he found:

 - Laron syndrome affects 350 people around the world.
 The majority of them reside in the Valley of Vilcabamba, in Loja, Ecuador.
 The rest live in Israel and some Mediterranean countries.